Don-Up/API-Library/Next/12_Deployment.md

 ### **2.4 Deploying with Docker**

-Docker allows you to containerize your Next.js app, making it portable and consistent across environments.
+Docker allows you to **containerize**(容器化) your Next.js app, making it portable and consistent across environments.

 #### **Steps to Deploy with Docker:**